Search documentation

 API keyA secret token that lets the CLI and other tools act on your behalf.
 Create one in Developer Portal → API Keys.

 BuildA versioned snapshot of your game's files.
-Every time you run wavedash build push, a new build is created.
+Each upload — from the Developer Portal or wavedash build push — creates a new build.
 You can always roll back to an earlier one.

 LeaderboardA scoreboard for your game.
 You pick the name, sort order, and format — your game submits scores through the SDK, and Wavedash handles ranking.